 - Wear neutral tones.
 If you want to dress like a Parisian girl, your clothes shouldn’t be in more than three colors.
 For an elegant night outfit, wear only two colors maximum.
 And remember, that all black is your always-safe outfit.

 - Avoid showing off and brand exposure.
 Again, it’s all about subtle details, simplicity, and modesty.
-It’s not tasteful to show off its wealth.
+Modest dressing is key; it’s not tasteful to show off one’s wealth.

 We think you get the point.
 All of the tips are related to each other.
 Let’s explore some of the French style examples.